There’s an ongoing debate among fishkeepers about whether Tetra’s SafeStart and API’s Quick Start even work.

 - Get a bottle that has been manufactured as recently as possible – The newer the bottle, the better.
 Also, get at least two bottles, I will explain why later.

-- Choose a bottle meant for a larger aquarium than yours – For me, it worked best when I used the 8.45 Oz bottle of Tetra SafeStart for my 55 gallons, and also when I doubled the dose recommended for the API Quick Start.
+- Choose a bottle meant for a larger aquarium than yours – For me, it worked best when I used the 3.38 Oz bottle of Tetra SafeStart Plus for my 20 gallons, and also when I doubled the dose recommended for the API Quick Start.

 - Make sure the ammonia is not already deadly high – everything above 2.5 ppm of ammonia will be harmful to your fish AND the bacteria.
 Before you start with the nitrogen cycle you need the ammonia lowered as much as possible.

-With that out of the way, you can start recycling your fish tank.
+With that out of the way, you can start cycling your aquarium.

 Follow these exact steps to properly use Tetra SafeStart or API Quick Start: